noblereign/GX-Mods-Extension/README.md

  *Without this permission, the extension would stop working after you download too many mods.
 I mean, it still can, but it's just highly unlikely now.*

 # Installation
  If you're reading this, you got here REAL early.
-For now, just install the manifest.json as a temporary extension.
+For now, just download the repo and install the manifest.json as a temporary extension.
 An AMO link will be here soon! (hopefully)

 # Usage
  By default, the extension comes with some default sound packs for you to play around with.
 Select one from the dropdown and the sounds will load in a second.